elsampsa/valkka-examples/docs/qt_notes.rst

     multiprocessing_demo.py
     multiprocessing_demo_signals.py

-Try them with python3 to see the magic of python multiprocesses connecting with the Qt signal/slot system!
+Try them with python3 to see the magic of python multiprocesses connecting with the Qt signal/slot system.

 Finally, for creating your own Qt application having a frontend QThread, that controls OpenCV process(es), copy the following file into your own module: